Individualized Hear-through For Acoustic Transparency Using PCA-Based Sound Pressure Estimation At The Eardrum: Eardrum Sound Pressure Estimation

-A simple and intuitive way of obtaining an estimate of $\mathbf{\bar{D}_{r}}$ is to measure the impulse response of the secondary path.
-However, the sound pressure at the position of the microphone may be substantially different from the sound pressure at the eardrum.
-Therefore, in this section, we present an estimation scheme to map the measured secondary paths at the inward-facing microphone in the ear canal to the receiver-to-eardrum responses.
-The first subsection introduces a least-square regression method that minimizes mean-squared error of the estimated eardrum response coefficients in the frequency domain.
-Subsequently, we propose an estimation method that benefits from the numerical robustness and efficiency of the PCA.
-Finally, we motivate a selection scheme that combines the two presented estimators so that a consistent estimation of the eardrum sound pressure can be achieved across frequencies.
+In this section, an estimation scheme is presented to map the measured secondary paths at the inward-facing microphone in the ear-canal to the receiver-to-eardrum responses.The first subsection introduces a least-square regression method that minimizes mean-squared error of the estimated eardrum response coefficients in the frequency domain.
+Subsequently, we propose an estimation method that benefits from numerical robustness and efficiency due to the dimensionality reduction of the principal component analysis (PCA).
+Finally, we motivate and device a selection scheme that combines the two presented estimators at both high and low frequency ranges so that a consistent estimation of the eardrum sound pressure can be achieved across frequencies.

-\subsubsection{Linear least-squares regression}
+\subsection{Linear Least-Squares Regression}